Technology Solution Life Cycle (TSLC) Policy

 - Other types of technology solutions may be required to follow the TSLC depending on the nature and scope of the change.

 All Postal Service technology solutions that require change to production software code, data, or job or batch schedule processing must be developed and implemented with adherence to the TSLC Agile methodology as described in the TSLC Agile Processes.
-Waterfall methodology, as described in the TSLC Waterfall Processes, may be used only when documented approval is received from both the Manager, Solutions Development and Support, and the Manager, Business Relationship Management.
+Processes other than the approved Agile methodology may be used only when documented approval is received from both the Manager, Solutions Development and Support, and the Manager, Business Relationship Management.
 The documented approval must be uploaded to the TSLC Artifacts Library for the project and stored in the Business Needs Statement folder.

 All TSLC Events